 Peter Harken one of the titans in the industry of sailing.
 He and his brother Olaf invented pulleys for boats that have much less friction than pulleys of the past.
 They incorporated their technology into an array of products including cleats, winches and many other things making boats easier to sail, and with maintenance dropping precipitously when using their products.
 Peter is a fun guy to hang at the bar with!

-Paul Cayard gained notoriety having been a helmsman in the America's Cup and having won many World's Championships in sailing.
-In a mark rounding in the World's Championship in Stars in 1985, he cut inside of us with his 2,000 pound boat bumping into the side of our 2,000 boat with my cheek in between, "ouch" is not a strong enough word!
+Paul Cayard gained notoriety having been a helmsman in the America’s Cup and having won many World’s Championships in sailing.
+In a mark rounding in the World’s Championship in Stars in 1985, he cut inside of us with his 2,000 pound boat bumping into the side of our 2,000 boat with my butt cheek pinched in between.
+“Ouch” is not a strong enough word!

 Dennis Connor gained a lot of fame when he won, then lost, then won the America’s Cup.
 He did an American Express commercial eons ago.
 He also won the Star Class World’s Championship which gave him his initial fame.
 I met him and sailed against him in a few regattas.

 Michael Esposito is a writer and production man at the Chicago Tribune, having been an advocate for sailing writing at the Tribune for many years continually convincing editors, that space for sailing is needed in print.
 He’s also the one who convinced me to write this blog.

 Gordon Lightfoot the Canadian ballad singer raced his boat for a few years.
 He came in for the Chicago Mackinac race.
 My brother-in-law went down to the harbor to look at the fleet and saw this guy standing looking for someone to help fold his sail spread out on the grass.
 My brother-in-law offered to help, that guy was none other than Lightfoot.